The Body (Buffy the Vampire Slayer): Plot

 Buffy arrives home and sees flowers sent by Joyce's suitor.
-She calls out to her mother, but hears no answer.
+She calls out to her mother but hears no answer.
 Buffy sees Joyce lying lifeless on the sofa, staring at the ceiling.

 There is a flashback to a Christmas dinner where Joyce and all the Scoobies are present, having a typical lighthearted conversation.
 The scene snaps back to a hysterical Buffy in the living room, shaking Joyce and screaming at her.
 She calls for an ambulance and attempts CPR, but to no avail.
-As the paramedics arrive, Buffy briefly fantasizes about Joyce reviving and recovering in the hospital; only to return to reality where the paramedics are unable to revive Joyce and pronounce her dead.
+As the paramedics arrive, Buffy briefly fantasizes about Joyce reviving and recovering in the hospital, only to return to reality where the paramedics are unable to revive Joyce and pronounce her dead.
 Giles arrives and Buffy tells him not to move the body, shocking herself by using that word.
 At school, Buffy pulls Dawn out of class into the hall.
 Through the windows of the art room, the class watches Buffy tell her that Joyce has died.
 Dawn collapses, wailing.

-In Willow's dormitory room, Tara tries to help Willow find a shirt to wear.
-Xander and Anya arrive.
-Willow panics, rejecting shirt after shirt, not knowing how to appear for Buffy and Dawn.
+Xander and Anya arrive at Willow's dormitory room where Tara tries to help a panicked Willow find a shirt to wear, as Willow does not know how to appear for Buffy and Dawn.
 Anya asks Xander what she is supposed to do; he cannot answer.
 Xander expresses his desire to find Glory and exact justice, then complains about Joyce's negligent doctors.
 Anya asks if they will see the body, then if the body will be cut open, and Willow responds angrily.
 Anya tearfully says she does not understand how to behave, or why Joyce cannot go back into her own body, unable to understand human death.
 The group then leaves to visit Buffy, Dawn and Giles at the hospital.

 In the waiting room outside the morgue, the doctor tells Buffy that Joyce died of an aneurysm suddenly and painlessly.
 Dawn goes alone to see Joyce's body.
 While she is there, one of the bodies, now a vampire, gets up.
 After noticing Dawn has not come back, Buffy goes to look for her.
 As Buffy kills the vampire, the sheet falls from Joyce's face.
 Looking at her mother's body, Dawn asks where she went, as she reaches out to touch her cheek.